AkUp007/Agentic_Ai_Eval/README.md

 Groq: via the requests library (uses Llama 3.1 8B by default).

-OpenRouter: Can be used to access a wide variety of models, including those from Mistral AI, Meta, and Google (uses Mistral 7B by default).
+OpenRouter: Can be used to access a wide variety of models from Mistral AI, Meta, and Google (uses Mistral 7B by default).

-You can easily switch between these models in the Streamlit UI.

 📂 Project Structure
 📦 agentic-ai-evaluation/